 What Causes Distracted Driving

 Distracted driving happens anytime a person’s complete attention is completely focused on driving safely.
 Today, it’s often associated with cell phone use.
-Whether it is texting while driving, talking on the phone, or using a looking up something online, cell phone use is clearly a driving force behind distracted driving accidents.
+Whether it is texting while driving, talking on the phone, or using a looking up something online, cell phone use is clearly a primary force behind distracted driving accidents.

 However, there are many other distractions inside a vehicle that can lead to an accident as well, including: